Published: September 2020 | Updated: July 2022

 - Allow your horse to get plenty of daily exercise with turnout and/or riding.

-- Feed certain supplements such as probiotics to keep the gut functioning smoothly.
+- Feed certain supplements such as equine probiotics to keep the gut functioning smoothly.

-Most importantly, if your horse does experience digestive distress, don’t rely on home remedies such as mineral oil, baking soda or beer.
-Seek medical attention and leave the treatment plan to the professionals instead!
+Most importantly, if your horse does experience digestive distress, don’t rely on home remedies such as mineral oil, baking soda, beer, herbs, or enemas.
+It’s much wiser to seek medical attention and leave the treatment plan to the professionals instead!